alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-10-20-rule-on-the-view-that-not-rebel-the-ruler-is-defeatist-thinking.md

 ---
 layout: post
 published: true
-title: "Ruling on the view that not rebeling the ruler is defeatist thinking which manifests weakness"
+title: "Ruling on the view that not rebel against the ruler is a defeatist thinking which manifests weakness"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat p.
 8/206, question 2"
 category: [rulership, khawarij]